-LIH Developer represents Gallagher's 30% ownership interest in the company that is the developer and/or syndicator of most of Gallagher's LIH investments.
+LIH Developer represents Gallagher s 30% ownership interest in the company that is the developer and/or syndicator of most of Gallagher s LIH investments.
 The LIH Developer generates revenues from syndication and development fees and its equity is virtually all cash, cash producing real estate project receivables and bridge loans.
 Gallagher accounts for this investment using the equity method of accounting.

-Shopping Centers & Other Commercial Real Estate - Gallagher has invested in small land and property developments.
-They consist of two shopping centers each anchored by Wal-Mart, a strip mall, a golf course under redevelopment, a loan collateralized by investments in similar projects and three other very small projects.
-None of these investments has a carrying value greater than \$2.6 million.
-These investments are primarily limited partnership legal structures and, as such, Gallagher uses the equity method of accounting.
+Shopping Centers and Other Commercial Real Estate Gallagher has invested in small land and property developments.
+They consist of two shopping centers each anchored by Wal-Mart, a strip mall, a golf course under redevelopment, a loan collateralized by investments in similar projects and three other minor projects.
+None of these investments has a carrying value greater than \$2.5 million.
+The legal structure of these investments is primarily limited partnerships and, as such, Gallagher uses the equity method of accounting.

 As part of investing in certain commercial real estate partnerships, Gallagher posts LOCs thereby allowing the partnership to obtain financing while the project is being developed.
-At March 31, 2003, most of the \$5.0 million outstanding LOCs relates to the two parcels of land being developed for Wal-Mart.
-Gallagher expects that half of the LOCs will be released in early 2004 and the other half in late 2004.
+At June 30, 2003, the majority of the \$4.5 million outstanding LOCs relates to the two parcels of land being developed for Wal-Mart.
+Gallagher expects that half of the LOCs will be released in early 2004 and the remaining amount in late 2004.

-Alternative Energy Investments - Gallagher has made investments in partnerships formed to develop energy that qualifies for tax credits under Internal Revenue Code Section 29.
+Alternative Energy Investments Gallagher has made investments in partnerships formed to develop energy that qualifies for tax credits under Internal Revenue Code (IRC) Section 29.
 There are two types of such investments:

-Owned Partnership Interests consist of (i) waste-to-energy ("Biomass")

-partnerships which own the rights to gas emissions ("Biogas") from landfills and the wells and infrastructure necessary to capture the Biogas and (ii) synthetic coal ("Syn/Coal") partnerships which own equipment that processes qualified fuel under IRS Code Section 29.
-Gallagher has an interest in 6 Biomass limited partnerships and 4 Syn/Coal limited partnerships or limited liability companies which generate tax benefits to Gallagher on an on-going basis in the form of both tax deductions for operating losses and tax credits.
+Owned Partnership Interests consist of (i) waste-to-energy (Biomass) partnerships which own the rights to gas emissions (Biogas) from landfills and the wells and infrastructure necessary to capture the Biogas and (ii) synthetic coal (Syn/Coal) partnerships which own equipment that processes qualified fuel under IRC Section 29.
+Gallagher has an interest in 6 Biomass limited partnerships and 4 Syn/Coal limited partnerships or limited liability companies which generate tax benefits to Gallagher on an ongoing basis in the form of both tax deductions for operating losses and tax credits.
 These investments are primarily accounted for using the effective yield method and are carried at amortized cost.
 Under the effective yield method, Gallagher recognizes the tax credits as they are allocated by the partnerships, which are included, net of amortization of the investment, as a component of the provision for income taxes.

-At March 31, 2003, LOCs and financial guarantees of \$5.9 million relate to the completion of a Biogas pipeline and the reclamation of a Syn/Coal property.
-The \$8.7 million funding commitment relates to a new Syn/Coal project and the Biogas pipeline discussed above.
+At June 30, 2003, LOCs and financial guarantees of \$5.9 million relate to the completion of a Biogas pipeline and the reclamation of a Syn/Coal property.
+The \$3.2 million funding commitment relates to a new Syn/Coal project and the Biogas pipeline discussed above.

-Partnership Installment Sales represent the remaining book value and receivables from the Biomass and Syn/Coal operations that have been sold to third parties.
+Partnership Interest Installment Sales represent the remaining book value and receivables from the Biomass and Syn/Coal operations that have been sold to third parties.
 Gallagher accounts for these investments on the installment sale basis, which requires that the net gains, including the amortization of the bases of the assets sold, be recognized over time as a component of investment income.

-As part of selling its interests in Biomass and Syn/Coal partnerships, Gallagher provided indemnifications to the buyers for taxes that may arise as a result of incorrect representations.
-Gallagher obtained legal, tax, and other expert services and advice when making these representations, and in certain circumstances, subsequently obtained private letter rulings from the IRS.
-At March 31, 2003, the maximum potential amount of future payments that Gallagher could be required to make under these indemnifications totaled approximately \$84 million, net of the applicable income tax benefit.
-Gallagher has not recorded any contingent liability for these potential indemnifications and believes the likelihood of the occurrence of events that would trigger payments under these contracts to be remote.
+Biomass As part of selling its interests in Biomass partnerships, Gallagher provided indemnifications to the buyers for taxes that may arise as a result of incorrect representations.
+Gallagher obtained legal, tax, and other expert services and advice when making these representations.
+At June 30, 2003, the maximum potential amount of future payments that Gallagher could be required to make under these indemnifications totaled approximately \$12 million, net of the applicable income tax benefit.
+Gallagher has not recorded any liability in its June 30, 2003 consolidated balance sheet for these potential indemnifications.